jeremydaly/lambda-warmer/README.md

 [![Build Status](https://travis-ci.org/jeremydaly/lambda-warmer.svg?branch=master)](https://travis-ci.org/jeremydaly/lambda-warmer)
 [![Coverage Status](https://coveralls.io/repos/github/jeremydaly/lambda-warmer/badge.svg?branch=master)](https://coveralls.io/github/jeremydaly/lambda-warmer?branch=master)

-## A module to manage your AWS Lambda function "warming" events
+## A module to optimize AWS Lambda function cold starts

 At a recent AWS Startup Day event in Boston, MA, Chris Munns, the Senior Developer Advocate for Serverless at AWS, discussed **Cold Starts** and how to mitigate them.
 According to Chris, although he acknowledge that it is a "hack", using the **CloudWatch Events "ping"** method is really the only way to do it right now.
 He gave a number of good tips do this "correctly":